bieniaragwen/technicalwritingportfolio/VirtualBoxRedesign.md

 ## Solution

 Develop a knowledge base website prototype for VirtualBox's documentation to showcase how a knowledge management system could improve the user experience.
-This prototype would hypothetically include a robust search engine, and an intuitive portal leading users or all skill levels to relevant forms of documentation.
+This prototype would hypothetically include a robust search engine, and an intuitive portal leading users of all skill levels to relevant forms of documentation.

 ## After